 The current world is driven by globalization.
-All the communication barriers are broken down.
-Facebook Inc. is one of the companies that managed to create a platform that is allowed people not only to communicate but also to make business deals.
-Therefore, the recent decline of its dominance in the social media industry must raise concerns to the owners.
+Many of [?] the communication barriers are broken down.
+Facebook Inc. is one of the companies that managed to create a platform that has allowed people not only to communicate but also to make business deals.
+Therefore, the recent decline of its dominance in the social media industry [You have not established or supported this claim; the reader will not be convinced change is necessary unless this claim is documented] must raise concerns to the owners.
 There are many other players in the social media industry thus leading to stiff competition.

 4.1 The scope of Facebook

 Facebook is a global entity; it operates in almost all countries across the globe.
 Competition has become stiff due to innovations and the growing number of social media companies in the global setting.
-The company is a recognized brand image both in the United States and other continents such as Europe, South America, Asia, Africa and Australia (Shih, 2016).
-This report aims at covering numerous factors that will lead to reviving the market leadership position of Facebook Inc. These strategies include mergers, product diversification, product development, market development, Consistent focus on user experience, new means of monetization and acquisition.
-This study will involve the management at Facebook Inc. Social media consumers in America and across the globe.
-Most of the research will be conducted through the web because consumers of social media products and services are located globally.
+[This statement needs to be supported by documentation] The company is a recognized brand image both in the United States and other continents such as Europe, South America, Asia, Africa and Australia (Shih, 2016).
+This report aims at covering numerous factors that will lead to reviving the market leadership position of Facebook Inc [You have not made a case why this is necessary].
+These strategies include mergers, product diversification, product development, market development, consistent focus on user experience, new means of monetization and acquisition.
+This study will involve the management [how will the study “involve” management?] at Facebook Inc. [Social media consumers in America and across the globe.] [sentence fragment] Most of the research will be conducted through the web because consumers of social media products and services are located globally.

 5.0 ASSUMPTIONS

 This study will be based on various distinct assumptions.
-Firstly Facebook is a globally recognized brand hence the audience that will be engaged in this research have a basic knowledge of Facebook.
+Firstly Facebook is a globally recognized brand; [fused sentence] hence the audience that will be engaged in this research [how will the audience be “engaged” in research?] has [subject/verb agreement: “audience” is an it, not a they] a basic knowledge of Facebook.
 Additionally, the researchers assume that the decline in the number of consumers of Facebook products has been experienced across the globe, in all nations.
-Moreover, the marketing techniques and other corporate practices are uniformly carried out across distinct countries around the globe.
+[Are you assuming that there has been a decline?
+This statement needs to be supported by documentation] Moreover, the marketing techniques and other corporate practices are uniformly carried out across distinct countries around the globe.

 6.0 LITERATURE REVIEW